-It is a great honour to be elected Mayor of Wellington - a wonderful city with a proud record of innovative thinking, that acknowledges our Treaty partners as first settlers and welcomes both new New Zealanders and visitors to live, work and play.
+It is a great honour to be the elected Mayor of Wellington - a wonderful city with a proud record of innovative thinking, that acknowledges our Treaty partners as first settlers and welcomes both new New Zealanders and visitors to live, work, study and play.

 I believe in leading a city in which people feel fully engaged in the decisions which affect them; a city in which businesses can thrive in a flourishing economy which supports rather than compromises our environment; a city marked out by the excellence of our arts and culture, employment, education, recreation and sporting opportunities.

 As the capital city, Wellington needs to lead the way in the challenges ahead, and together we can make Wellington stand out as a beacon of all that is best about New Zealand and our diverse population.

 Wellington is a compact, cosmopolitan city close to the wild nature of forests and oceans.
 It deserves its Latin tag "Suprema a situ" and is absolutely, positively the best little capital in the world.

 Celia Wade-Brown was born in West London and grew up in a council flat overlooking the Paddington railway line.
 After a "gap year" working as a laboratory assistant in a girls' school in Ghana and travelling in Africa, she studied Chemistry, English and Philosophy at Nottingham University.
 She began her IT career at IBM UK as a trainee systems engineer, then programmed in APL at a small consultancy in London.

 She emigrated to New Zealand, worked for Databank Systems and in 1983 bought the house in Island Bay in which she still lives with her husband Alastair.
 Together they set up an IT consultancy company that saw them work around the world, running courses and contract programming and analysis in financial systems.
 Celia was an inaugural member of the Internet Society of New Zealand and the founding Chair of 2020Trust, set up to give everyone more digital opportunities.